Sign up

 Step 5: Implement Push Functionality

 Use the following code (from GitHub) to call PushNotification.configure at the start of the app.
-It needs to be written in a separate JS file and imported to App.js.
+It needs to be in a separate JS file and imported to App.js.

 import React, {Component} from "react";